DFE-Digital/register-trainee-teachers/docs/support_playbook.md

 Sometimes support will ask a dev to unwithdraw a trainee which has been withdrawn in error.
 When logged in as a system admin the trainee's withdrawal can be reverted by clicking on `Undo withdrawal` at the `Withdrawal details` section in the trainee show page `/trainees/:slug`

-## Error codes on DQT trainee jobs
+## Error codes on TRS trainee jobs

-Sometimes the different jobs that send trainee info to DQT (such as `Dqt::UpdateTraineeJob`,`Dqt::WithdrawTraineeJob` and `Dqt::RecommendForAwardJob` ) will produce an error.
+Sometimes the different jobs that send trainee info to TRS (such as `Trs::UpdateTraineeJob`,`Dqt::WithdrawTraineeJob` and `Dqt::RecommendForAwardJob` ) will produce an error.
 You can view these failed jobs in the Sidekiq UI.

 Sometimes a trainee will have both a failed update job, and a failed award job.
 In this case, make sure to re-run the update job first.
 If you run the award job first and then try to run the update job, the update will fail as the trainee will already have QTS (and therefore can no longer be updated on DQT’s end).